suriyun-production/mmorpg-kit-docs/docs/pages/102-game-instance-and-relates-data.md

 Some gameplay rule settings such as damage calculation, weapon durable calculation, amount of stat point that character will gain when levelup can be set in gameplay rule.

-You can create this database by right click in `Project` tab, choose `Create -> Create GameplayRule -> Simple Gameplay Rule`
+You can create this database by right click in `Project` window, choose `Create -> Create GameplayRule -> Simple Gameplay Rule`

 To enable it in your game, you have to set it in `Game Instance -> Gameplay Rule`